Congo oil blocks auction draws warnings of environmental catastrophe

 By Benoit Nyemba and Aaron Ross

-KINSHASA, July 28 (Reuters) - Licensing rights for 30 oil and gas blocks in the Democratic Republic of Congo will go up for auction on Thursday, opening parts of the world's second-biggest rainforest to drilling that could release large amounts of carbon into the atmosphere.
+KINSHASA, July 28 (Reuters) - Licensing rights for 30 oil and gas blocks in the Democratic Republic of Congo went up for auction on Thursday, opening parts of the world's second-biggest rainforest to drilling that could release large amounts of carbon into the atmosphere, jeopardising climate goals to tame global warming.

+President Felix Tshisekedi presided over the launch of bidding at a ceremony in the capital Kinshasa.
+Attendees included representatives from France's TotalEnergies TTEF.PA and several domestic companies, although a TotalEnergies spokeswoman said the company would not participate in bidding.

+"The launch of the tendering process... speaks to our desire to put our resource potential at the service of our country," Tshisekedi said, arguing that fossil fuel production would boost development in one of the world's poorest countries.

+Tshisekedi said modern drilling methods and tight regulation would minimise the ecological impact and denied that Congo was going back on commitments to protect its forests.

-The 500 million acre Congo Basin is a major carbon sink, trapping billions of tonnes of greenhouse gases.
-Several of the proposed oil blocks overlap with peatlands, swampy areas that prevent plant material from fully decomposing.
+But environmental activists and scientists said drilling in the designated areas would inevitably have steep consequences.
+Several of the proposed oil blocks overlap with peatlands, swampy areas that hold billions of tonnes of carbon.

-Simon Lewis, a leading researcher on Congo's peatlands, estimated this month that drilling in these areas could release up to 5.8 billion of tonnes of carbon, more than 14% of the world's total greenhouse gas emissions in 2021.
+Simon Lewis, a leading researcher on Congo's peatlands, estimated this month that drilling in the blocks proposed by the government could release up to 5.8 billion of tonnes of carbon, more than 14% of the world's total greenhouse gas emissions in 2021.

 "In a zone where there are peatlands, any industrial exploitation means the explosion of a carbon bomb," said Irène Wabiwa Betoko, who leads Greenpeace's Congo Basin project.